The Ideal Sponger Life: Light novel

 Written by Tsunehiko Watanabe, the series began publication on the novel posting website Shōsetsuka ni Narō on June 25, 2011.
 The series was later acquired by Shufunotomo, who began publishing the series in print with illustrations by Jū Ayakura on September 28, 2012.
 It was one of the first batch of works published by Hero Bunko imprint.
-As of September 2021, 14 volumes have been released.
+As of December 2023, fifteen volumes have been released.

 In November 2020, J-Novel Club announced that they licensed the series for English publication.

-Volume list
+Volumes

 Manga

 A manga adaptation, illustrated by Neko Hinotsuki, began serialization in Kadokawa Shoten's Young Ace magazine on February 3, 2017.
-As of December 2022, the series' individual chapters have been collected into 16 tankōbon volumes.
+As of December 2025, the series' individual chapters have been collected into twenty-four tankōbon volumes.

 In March 2018, Seven Seas Entertainment announced that they licensed the series for English publication.

-Volume list
+Volumes

+Anime

+An anime adaptation was announced on December 15, 2023.
+It was later revealed to be a television series.

 Reception

 Theron Martin from Anime News Network praised the treatment of the series' sensitive subject matter, though he also criticized the world building.

-The series has 2.7 million copies in circulation.
+By October 2021, the series had 2.7 million copies in circulation.
+The series later had 4.7 million copies in circulation by December 2023.